benzenwen/mongolab-motion/readme.md

 ![Picture of the rig](mongolab-motion.jpg "The setup")

+An Arduino motion sensor example that logs to MongoLab's REST API and to an email address.

-A quick Node.js example of sending Arduino sensor data to a MongoDB database, hosted at MongoLab.
+This simple Node.js example sends Arduino sensor data to a MongoDB database hosted at MongoLab.
 It uses the MongoLab REST API.
-It sends results based on rules to email.
+It also sends results based on rules to email.

 The hardware in the photo is an [Arduino UNO R3](http://arduino.cc/en/uploads/Main/ArduinoUno_R3_Front.jpg) and a [Parallax PIR motion sensor](http://www.parallax.com/tabid/768/productid/83/default.aspx)